About the course

 - All students will have a Enhanced DBS check before undertaking the course.

-- School Experience - A commitment to, and understanding of, primary education, normally founded on at least 10 days of experience in primary classrooms in the two years prior to your application
+- School Experience (preferable) - A commitment to, and understanding of, primary education, normally founded on at least 10 days of experience in primary classrooms.

 About the training provider